cycloss/jd/README.md

 ## Other Information

-- The template is installed at `/usr/local/etc/jd/journalTemplate.txt`, and modifications can be made to its structure; however, care should be taken when modifying template components.
+- The template in `./etc/jd` is installed at `/usr/local/etc/jd/journalTemplate.txt`, and modifications can be made to its structure; however, care should be taken when modifying template components.